ma-riviere/argent/README.md

     "Tell me more about its statistical modeling capabilities.", model = "gemini-2.5-flash"
 )
-#> [1] "R excels in statistical modeling, offering extensive capabilities for both linear and nonlinear models, including generalized linear models (GLMs), mixed-effects models, and survival analysis.
-It supports a broad range of classical statistical tests like t-tests, ANOVA, and chi-squared tests, alongside advanced techniques such as time-series analysis (ARIMA, GARCH), classification (logistic regression, decision trees, support vector machines), and clustering (k-means, hierarchical clustering).
-Furthermore, R's vast ecosystem of packages significantly extends these capabilities, allowing users to implement cutting-edge methodologies for various statistical and machine learning tasks."
+#> [1] "R excels in statistical modeling, offering extensive capabilities for linear and nonlinear modeling, including generalized linear models (GLMs), mixed-effects models, and robust regression.
+It also supports classical statistical tests, time-series analysis, machine learning algorithms like classification and clustering, and survival analysis, making it a powerful tool for a diverse range of data analysis tasks."
 ```

 The chat history can be visualized by printing the provider object: